 But if you want to see color in the Atacama Desert, there’s nothing better than the desert flowering.
 In El Niño years, when the ocean currents bring warmer waters and hot, moisture-filled winds to the arid land, rare fall rains can sustain fields upon fields of beautiful wildflowers.
 Tourists flock to the region to witness the special event.

 Astronomers, too, are frequent visitors, as the perennially cloudless skies and lack of light pollution make it one of the best places in the world to observe the night sky.

 It makes the roughly one million people who live on the Atacama’s arid edges seem a little less crazy for having chosen the Atacama as their home.
 The land may be unwelcoming, but it’s full of rare and spectacular beauty.

-Enjoy this look at one of the driest places on Earth?
+Enjoy this look at Atacama Desert, one of the driest places on Earth?
 See more desert wonders and read up on Desert Breath, the unbelievable art installation in the middle of the Sahara.
 Then check out Kolmanskop, the town swallowed by a desert.